 Some curves do not respond to bracing despite everyone’s best efforts, and some curves are just too large to begin with (greater than 45-50 degrees).
 If your child has this type of curve, he/she may need surgery.
 If your child’s health care provider recommends surgery, you’ll want to think about it seriously and ask many questions.

 The goal of the surgery is a usually a solid fusion (stabilization) of the curved part of the spine.
 A fusion is achieved by operating on the spine, adding bone chips and allowing the vertebral bones and bone chips to slowly heal together to form a solid mass of bone called a fusion.
 The bone chips (bone graft) may come from a bone bank or your hip (iliac crest).
 Usually, the spine is substantially straightened with metal rods and hooks, wires or screws (instrumentation).
 The rods hold the spine in place until your child’s fusion has a chance to heal.
 Once the fusion has healed (usually 3 to 12 months) the abnormal section of the spine cannot curve more.
 The rods, hooks or wires are usually left in your child’s back without causing any problems.
 Surgery varies greatly depending upon the amount of spine fused and your child may or may not experience a noticeable loss of spinal motion.
 Your child’s health care provider can tell you what activities he/she can do after a spinal fusion.
 Most sports are possible after a spinal fusion.

 Further Information about Surgery:

-- Posterior fusion with instrumentation is the most common operation done for idiopathic scoliosis.
+Posterior Fusion and Instrumentation: Posterior fusion with instrumentation is the most common operation done for idiopathic scoliosis.
 In the posterior fusion the spine is operated on from behind with an incision straight down the back.
 Various types of rods, hooks, wires or screws are used to partially straighten the spine and hold it fast while the bone fusion occurs.
 For most of these operations on idiopathic scoliosis, no brace or cast is used postoperatively.
-In some congenital scoliosis or spondylolisthesis the posterior fusion may be done without instrumentation, and a brace is needed postoperatively.